kentcdodds/glamorous-website/other/CONTRIBUTING_DOCUMENTATION.md

 indicating you'd like to translate content to a new language and you can use that to keep track of what translations you're working on and to coordinate with others who want to help.

+For the sections in the normal docs pages, you should be able to just go to the website to find the sections that are out of date or missing (there will be a note indicating that).
+But there are some translations files which don't have a notice on the website.
+For those, this workflow can be helpful:

 First, run `node other/list-l10n.js {locale}` (if you were doing French, `{locale}` would be `fr`, for Spanish, it would be `es`).
 This will list the